cloudberrydb/cloudberrydb-site/src/pages/contribute/proposal.md

 ---
-title: Cloudberry Database Proposal (CP)
+title: Cloudberry Database Proposal Guide
 description: If you are planning to make significant changes to the Cloudberry Database, please submit a proposal for review.
 ---

-# Cloudberry Database Proposal Guide

 This page describes a `Cloudberry Database Proposal(CP)` process for proposing major changes to Cloudberry Database.